The Navarro refinement of the McKay conjecture for finite groups of Lie type in defining characteristic: Abstract

 \section{Abstract}

-In this paper we verify Navarro's refinement of the McKay conjecture for quasi-simple groups of Lie type $G$ and the prime $p$, where $p$ is the defining characteristic of $G$.
+In this paper we verify Navarro's refinement of the McKay conjecture for quasi-simple groups of Lie type in their defining characteristic.
 Navarro's refinement takes into account the action of specific Galois automorphisms on the characters present in the McKay conjecture \cite{Navarro}.
-Our proof of this special case of the conjecture relies on a character correspondence which Maslowski constructed \cite{Maslowski2010} in the context of the inductive McKay conditions by Isaacs, Malle and Navarro \cite{Isaacs}.
+Our proof of this case of the conjecture relies on a character correspondence constructed by Maslowski in \cite{Maslowski2010}.
+Building on this we verify the inductive condition for Navarro's refinement from \cite{NSV} for most groups of Lie type in defining characteristic.